23ThomasStreet/StatQuest-SIGS/README.md

 [DONE!]
 Task - Calculating statistics in python and R

 ## Chapter 2 - Visualizing Data and Calculating Probabilities with Histograms
+[DONE!]
 Task - Drawing Histograms in Python and R

+## Chapter 3 – Statistical Probability Distributions in Python and R
+Task – Create and fit statistical probability distributions to histogram data, and calculate probabilities